Iran warns Trump: 'You've made a mistake'

 Why did the US withdraw?

-In his address on Tuesday, President Trump called the nuclear accord - or Joint Comprehensive Plan of Action (JCPOA) as it is formally known - a "horrible, one-sided deal that should have never, ever been made".
+In his address on Tuesday, Mr Trump called the nuclear accord - or Joint Comprehensive Plan of Action (JCPOA) as it is formally known - a "horrible, one-sided deal that should have never, ever been made".

+Mr Trump alleged that the deal did not restrict Iran's "destabilising activities" in the region enough, and could not detect or prevent any breaking of the terms of the deal.

 He said he would work to find a "real, comprehensive, and lasting" deal that tackled not only the Iranian nuclear programme but its ballistic missile tests and activities across the Middle East.

-Mr Trump also said he would reimpose economic sanctions that were waived when the deal was signed in 2015.
+He also said he would reimpose economic sanctions that were waived when the deal was signed in 2015.

-The US Treasury said the sanctions would target industries mentioned in the deal, including Iran's oil sector, aircraft manufacturers exporting to Iran and Iranian government attempts to buy US dollar banknotes.
+The US Treasury said sanctions, coming in after a wind-down period of 90-180 days, would target industries mentioned in the deal, including Iran's oil sector and government attempts to buy US dollar banknotes.

-Major European and US companies are likely to be hit.
-Some exemptions are due to be negotiated but it is not yet clear what.
+Some exemptions are due to be negotiated but it is not yet clear what they will be.

-US National Security Adviser John Bolton is reported as saying that European companies doing business in Iran will have to stop doing so within six months or face US sanctions.
+Iran's currency, the rial, fell in the run-up to Mr Trump's announcement and afterwards, heralding economic pain for the country.

+While Iran was under sanctions between 2012 and 2016, its oil production fell.
+On Tuesday, oil prices rose worldwide to a three-and-a-half-year high, in anticipation of reduced supply.
+Saudi Arabia said it would step in to prevent shortages.